SyncfusionExamples/Blazor-DataGrid-Bind-DataTable/README.md

-# Blazor DataGrid - Bind DataTable to Grid
+# Blazor DataGrid - Bind DataTable

 This example shows that how to bind a DataTable to Syncfusion Blazor DataGrid.